mdurst180/api-lightbox/README.md

 cd api-lightbox
 ```
 ### 2. Run Tests
 The tests include integration and unit tests.
-The integration tests use PGLite as an in memory database to make better simulate the real application.
+The integration tests use PGLite as an in-memory postgres lite db.

 To run the tests:
 ```bash